-All undergraduate and graduate first-year and transfer students are required to submit a medical history.
+All graduate and graduate transfer students are required to submit a medical history.
 Medical information is strictly confidential and is used to provide the appropriate care for the student when needed.
 The Health History Form is sent to the student from the Office of Health Services prior to enrollment.
 The form can be found on the medproctor.com website.
 The completed Health Record form must be on file with the University prior to the start of first semester classes.